nishanttotla/hugo-blog-skeleton/content/about.md

 ### Personal

-I live in Berkeley, work at Docker in San Francisco.
+I live in San Francisco, California, and work at Docker.
 I used to be a Programming Languages PhD student at UC Berkeley, but dropped out in 2015.

 <img data-action="zoom" src="/images/cinderella_half.jpg" style="width:30%; float: left; margin-right: 20px; margin-bottom: 15px; border-radius: 6px;"></img>